 Founder’s Veto.
 Until December 31, 2030, the Founder shall retain the right to veto any decision of the Shareholders that shall affect the rights and responsibilities of the Founder under this Agreement.
 Beginning on January 1, 2031, any decision of the Shareholders that affects the rights and responsibilities of the Founder shall require Super Majority of the Board.

+Electronic Meetings and Voting.

+Electronic Meetings.
+Notwithstanding anything to contrary in this Article V, the Company may, at the discretion of the Board, conduct any Shareholders' meeting (whether annual or special) electronically, through a virtual meeting application, platform, or other electronic means that allow all Shareholders participating in the meeting to hear and be heard, regardless of their physical location.
+Shareholders may participate in such meetings via video conference, audio conference, or any other electronic medium approved by the Board, provided that the platform facilitates real-time communication and the ability for Shareholders to express their views.
+For purposes of a quorum for an electronic meeting, a vote shall be taken consistent with Section 5.15.2 at the beginning of the meeting that shall require the affirmative vote by the required number of shareholder votes as set forth in Section 5.7.

+Blockchain-Based Voting.
+In the event of a Shareholder vote, the Company may utilize a blockchain-based voting system or any similar distributed ledger technology application or platform (the “Voting Platform”) to enable secure, transparent, and verifiable voting by Shareholders in real-time.
+Voting via the Voting Platform shall be available to all Shareholders participating in the meeting electronically.
+The Voting Platform will:

+Provide Shareholders with a unique identification or digital token to authenticate their identity and eligibility to vote.

+Enable Shareholders to cast votes on proposed matters securely and privately.

+Ensure that each vote is recorded in a manner that can be publicly verified, ensuring transparency and accuracy.

+Enable Shareholders to vote in real-time during the meeting, subject to the voting deadlines as set forth in the notice of the meeting.

-ARTICLE V – BOARD OF DIRECTORS
+ARTICLE VI – BOARD OF DIRECTORS

 Composition of the Board of Directors.
 The business and affairs of the Company shall be managed by the Board of Directors.
 The Directors need not be residents of the State of Michigan or Shareholders of the Company.
 The Board shall consist of five (5) members made up as follows:

-One (1) seat reserved for the Founder until his ownership of Shares falls below ten percent (10%) of all authorized and issued Shares of the Company (“the 10% Trigger”).
-Upon the occurrence of the 10% Trigger, the Founder’s seat on the Board shall be determined pursuant to Article III, Section 1.b. below.
+One (1) seat reserved for the Founder until his voting power falls below ten percent (10%) of all authorized and issued Shares of the Company (“the 10% Trigger”).
+Upon the occurrence of the 10% Trigger, the Founder’s seat on the Board shall be determined pursuant to Section 6.1.2 below.

 One (1) seat to be elected by the Class A Shareholders until the occurrence of the 10% Trigger upon which time two (2) seats shall be elected by the Class A Shareholders.